codedcosmos/retro-pedal-sim/README.md

-# retro-pedal-sim
+# Retro Pedal Sim
-Simple terminal based pedalboard via pipewire and rust
+Simple terminal based pedalboard for electric guitars via Pipewire and Rust

+Designed to work with an audio interface capable of input/output